Date of Birth: 21st June 1984

 Education: Degree in Sports Coaching from the University of the West of Scotland

-First sporting success?
+Your first ever sporting success?
 Winning the Lanarkshire Schools title aged 11.
 A dream come true.

 How do you feel when you know you are representing your team / country?
 I do not possess the words necessary to describe it.
 FREEDOM!